Erik Lindblom

 (1857- 1928)

-Seemingly, Lindblom had lesser preparation in mining than either of his partners, but he may also have had some youthful contact with the industry, as he was born in one of Sweden's oldest mining regions.
-Undoubtedly, he picked up pioneering skills as he crossed the United States.
-Lindblom gained specialized knowledge when he took courses in mining while the family lived in San Francisco Bay area after 1893.
-Lindblom was still in the Bay area when gold fever struck and he took the opportunity to go north, upon the rumors of a rich discovery of gold at Kotzebue in 1897.
-Lindblom embarked as a sailor on the north bound sailing vessel Alaska on April 27, 1898.
-His next adventures are legendary in character, but they were written down only a few years later by H. S. Harrison, at a time when they could easily have been challenged.
-Learning that no gold had been found at Kotzebue, and nearly ice-bound at Grantley Harbor, near Teller, Lindblom jumped ship.
-Lindblom was with a group detailed to bring back freshwater.
-In the treeless country, Lindblom hid in a snow cavern excavated beneath the ice, climbed to the surface and walked for three days, bound for Golovin across the Seward Peninsula.
-A chance meeting with a prospector directed him back to the harbor---a cross-country hike to Golovin with a cargo of fur.
+His next adventures are legendary, but they were not formally recorded until years later, by E. S. Harrison, at which time their veracity could be challenged.
+Learning that no gold had been found at Kotzebue, and nearly ice-bound in Grantly Harbor near Teller, Lindblom jumped ship.
+Lindblom was sent out with a group detailed to bring fresh water back to the ship.
+In the treeless country, Lindblom hid in a snow cavern excavated beneath the ice, then climbed to the surface and walked for three days across the Seward Peninsula, bound for Golovin.
+A chance meeting with a prospector directed him back to the harbor - a cross-country hike to Golovin would have been nearly impossible.
+The Alaska was still there, but he encountered a local Eskimo, Promarshuk, who was on his way to Golovin with a cargo of fur.
 Lindblom rode out of the harbor under the pelts, nearly suffocating in the process.
 Promarshuk stopped at the mouth of the Snake River, present day Nome, and Lindblom panned colors at the mouth of Dry Creek.
-(Lindblom reportedly panned gold on the Snake River on July 13, 1898; another account states that he panned gold in the Sinrock RiverÑSinukÑwest of Nome.)
+Lindblom reportedly panned gold on the Snake River on July 13, 1898; another account states that he panned gold in the Sinrock River, also known as the Sinuk River, west of Nome.

 Ahwinona, Jacob, 1997, Reflections on my life, in Communities of Memory, Book of Nome, Alaska.
 Published at Nome, possibly available at Nome museum.